 The above list and guidelines are not a limitation on MMC’s right to terminate its employees.
 As stated earlier in this Handbook, MMC maintains the right to terminate an employee at any time, for any reason, with or without cause.

-If it is announced that the College is closed, only required physical plant personnel should report to work to maintain the buildings.
+If it is announced that the College is closed, only required physical plant personnel will be expected to work and security personnel will be provided by the College’s security company.

 The Open Door Policy provides a basis for resolving those problems.
 Under the Open Door Policy, employees are encouraged to resolve problems internally by systematically reviewing issues through the management reporting structure.
 These individuals maintain an Open Door Policy, which you should feel is always available to you.
 While we cannot guarantee that we will always give you the answer that you want, you can expect fair consideration of any problem or question that may arise.